pachyderm/pachyderm/doc/docs/2.1.x/how-tos/jupyterlab-extension/index.md

         You are all logged in.
 Start experimenting.

 Note that we are assuming that you **already have a Pachyderm cluster running** to connect your JupyterHub/JupyterLab.
 Find Pachyderm installation instructions in the [Deploy/Manage](../../../deploy-manage/deploy/) section of our documentation.
-## Use The Extension
+## Using The Extension
 ### Connect The Extension To Your Pachyderm Cluster

-To connect your JupyterHub to your Pachyderm cluster, fill in the full `pachd_address` (i.e., Pachyderm cluster address) in the login form accessible by clicking on the mount extension icon in the far left tab bar.
+To connect the extension to your Pachyderm cluster, fill in the full `pachd_address` (i.e., Pachyderm cluster address) in the login form accessible by clicking on the mount extension icon in the far left tab bar.
 It should look like "grpc://`<external-IP-address-or-domain-name>`:`<port-number>`".

 If you are experimenting with data living in different Pachyderm clusters, you can change the connection string and direct your notebooks to another cluster.